Learning About Learning: A Path from Spin Glasses to Artificial Intelligence: Statistical Physics: Ising ferromagnet and spin glass

-Often introduced as a simplified neural network, the model is still fundamental in Neuroscience and Computer Science research~\cite{Rojas1996,GerstnerBook2014,RollsTreves1999Book,RollsTreves2024}.
-It is formally equivalent to an Ising magnet with appropriately chosen spin interactions~\cite{hertzRedesNeurais,peretto,Rojas1996}.
-At the same time, the process of matching an incomplete input to a memory can be explained by a high-dimensional dynamical system whose evolution converges toward fixed points (global or local equilibrium states).
+The Hopfield model is often introduced as a simplified neural network, but the model is still fundamental in neuroscience and computer science research.\cite{Rojas1996,GerstnerBook2014,RollsTreves1999Book,RollsTreves2024} As we will see, it is equivalent to an Ising spin glass with appropriately chosen spin interactions.\cite{hertzRedesNeurais,peretto,Rojas1996} The process of matching an input similar to a stored memory corresponds to the system evolving through a high-dimensional phase space toward a stable equilibrium state, known in nonlinear dynamics as a fixed-point attractor.

-Surprisingly, this convergence is guaranteed by the construction of the pairwise interactions from simple elementary vector operations.
-This is the reason why this model bears different names, and is the paradigmatic example of the so-called attractor networks~\cite{Rojas1996,GerstnerBook2014}.
-Thus, we can understand it taking advantage of simple ideas that are typically introduced in undergraduate courses in Thermodynamics and Statistical Physics, Computational Physics, Dynamical Systems, and Linear Algebra.
-Each of these provide a complementary view of the same underlying object.
+We will also see that this convergence is guaranteed by the construction of the pairwise interactions from simple elementary vector operations.
+For this reason, the model is a paradigmatic example of an \textit{attractor network}.\cite{Rojas1996,GerstnerBook2014} Thus, we can understand the Hopfield model by taking advantage of ideas that are typically introduced in undergraduate courses in thermodynamics and statistical physics, computational physics, dynamical systems, and linear algebra.
+Each of these subjects provides a complementary view of the same underlying phenomenon: content-addressable memory.

-In this section, we want to analyze the relation between the parameters of the Ising model and the equilibria (minimum energy states) of the system.
-So that later, we can extend this reasoning to understand the Hopfield network.